5ha-na/UK-MOT-Data-Analysis-in-Excel---Vehicle-Reliability-Failure-Trends/README.md

 ## 1. 📊 Overview / Descriptive Analysis
-These are your baseline questions:
+-These are your baseline questions:
-What is the overall pass vs fail rate?
+-What is the overall pass vs fail rate?
-How many tests are conducted per year / month?
+-How many tests are conducted per year / month?
-What is the trend in pass rates over time?
+-What is the trend in pass rates over time?
-What is the average vehicle age at test?
+-What is the average vehicle age at test?
-What is the average mileage at time of test?
+-What is the average mileage at time of test?

 ## 2. 🚗 Vehicle Insights